 Researchers suspect periodontal disease may trigger RA.
 Periodontal disease is a chronic inflammation of the gums and bones that support teeth.

 A 2016 study from Johns Hopkins suggests the bacteria that causes gum inflammation can start a chain of events leading to the development of RA.
-In 2009, researchers from Case Western Reserve University in Cleveland listed their findings in the Journal of Periodontology.

 This is a common dental procedure, especially in the United States.
 There have been controversies attached to this as many doctors and researchers, either agree or disagree with this claim.

 Many rheumatoid arthritis patients have also noticed significant changes to their health once a root canal procedure was done.
 Studies on this haven’t been researched extensively, and because of this the cause and effect have been dismissed by the medical community.